itellboy/javascript-basic/docs/README.md

 ---
 home: true
-heroImage: /avatar.jpeg
+heroImage: /images/logo.png
+heroText: Docs
+tagline: Do what you love, love what you do
-actionText: Get Start →
+actionText: Get Started →
 actionLink: /welcome
 features:
 - title: Jeff Atwood